-I will argue that any change at the institutional or structural levels are in congruence with (changes in) dominant or peripheral world-imageries, in so far as interrelated world-imageries set the praxical and ethical limits of the ‘existent’, the ‘doable’ and the ‘expected’, in the everyday agential enactment with institutions and social structures.
+I will argue that any change at the institutional or structural levels is in congruence with (changes in) dominant or peripheral world-imageries, in so far as interrelated world-imageries set the praxical and ethical limits of the ‘existent’, the ‘doable’ and the ‘expected’, in the everyday agential enactment with institutions and social structures.
 Consequently, changes at the ideational level constitute changes in the background of agents’ understandings of ‘what exists’ or what is expected – with the result that new possibilities of construction emerge at the institutional and structural levels.
 This analysis suggests that there is an existential proximity between the ideational, the institutional and the structural levels.
 Existential proximity among structures and cognitive backgrounds is also the case in the work of Pierre Bourdieu, though in his case, objective social structures are the key ontological concept, in the sense that it defines the limits of the habitus as agents’ cognitive structure.
-Here I am proposing a kind of opposite path for existential proximity among analytically distinct levels of the constitution of society: ideational backgrounds are the key ‘constructing’ principle in all fields of social life, including the scientific fields.
+Here, I am proposing a kind of opposite path for existential proximity among analytically distinct levels of the constitution of society: ideational backgrounds are the key ‘constructing’ principle in all fields of social life, including the scientific fields.

-Therefore, the mode of anti-realism that I am proposing in this book, critically draws on Margaret Archer’s useful distinction among structure, culture and agency, but also on Pierre Bourdieu’s ‘reflexive realism’ (Bourdieu, 2000: 111) which asserts an inverse materialist-reductionist version of existential proximity that exists among social forms and cognitive backgrounds.
+Therefore, the mode of anti-realism that I am proposing in this book critically draws on Margaret Archer’s useful distinction among structure, culture and agency, but also on Pierre Bourdieu’s ‘reflexive realism’ (Bourdieu, 2000: 111) which asserts an inverse materialist-reductionist version of existential proximity that exists among social forms and cognitive backgrounds.
 Consequently, according to the approach developed in this book, our images of the world are cosmogonic in the social world, in that human imagination and reflectivity are the key, undetermined, constructing factors in the social domain.

 As I mentioned above, in order to develop this anti-realist approach, I will be drawing on the key concept of the ‘imaginary’.
 I understand the idea of the social imaginary as consisting of conflicting, mutually supportive, overlapping world-imageries which constitute the ‘object’ of reflection for imaginative social agents participating in different communities.
 Interrelated metaphysical world-imageries, in other words, work as principles of ‘ontological security’ (see Giddens, 1984) that organise common reactions, beliefs and expectations.
 Here, the imaginary constitutes a shared ideational background of interrelated imageries of the world(s) or sub-worlds that inform our categorical and perceptual engagement with events and objects (of different kinds) in the various fields in which we participate, including the scientific and philosophical fields and sub-fields.

-And one of the main arguments of this book is that the world-imageries shared in the various scientific and philosophical fields have a central place in the cognition of the epistemic subjectivities who draw on epistemic imaginaries as intersubjective backgrounds, so as to re-produce, modify or radically change these world-imageries.
+And one of the main arguments of this book is that the world-imageries shared in the various scientific and philosophical fields have a central place in the cognition of the epistemic subjectivities that draw on epistemic imaginaries as intersubjective backgrounds so as to re-produce, modify or radically change these world-imageries.
 The analysis here does not ignore the differences between social and epistemic imaginaries: the latter are complex, sophisticated ‘cosmologies’ which are in a continuous process of modification, while the former are more persisting, pervasive world-imageries.
 The common line that links these two analyses is that world-imageries are centrally placed in the cognition of participants in every field in which they participate; and that world-imageries are intersubjectively shared.
-We will return to this point in chapters two, three and four, in which I will investigate traditional and contemporary discussions of the nature of metaphysics, and more specifically, the idea of the a priori status of metaphysics (and at that point I will argue for a certain version of this idea).
+We will return to this point in Chapters 2, 3 and 4–, in which I will investigate traditional and contemporary discussions of the nature of metaphysics, and more specifically, the idea of the a priori status of metaphysics (and at that point I will argue for a certain version of this idea).